GEM-benchmark/NL-Augmenter/README.md

 | August 1, 2021 | Pull request must be opened to be eligible for inclusion in the framework and associated paper  |
 | August 22, 2021 | Review process for pull request above must be complete           |

 The transformation can be revised between the pull request submission and pull request merge deadlines.
-We expect that most transformations will undergo revisions based on reviewer feedback.
+We expect that most implementations will undergo revisions based on reviewer feedback.

 Transformations which are already accepted to NL-Augmenter are summarized in [this table](transformations/README.md).
 Transformations undergoing review can be seen as [pull requests](https://github.com/GEM-benchmark/NL-Augmenter/pulls).